-It can be easy to get stuck in a rut (a happy rut, mind you) and eat the same favorite foods and treats at Disneyland every visit.
-We know what works for us, and we look forward to digging into our favorite yummy eats in the parks (Hellllooooo Jolly Holiday Combo, big pickle or clam chowder in a bread bowl).
-But we also find it toadally exciting to shake things up a bit and try some Disneyland secret menu items that are hiding in kitchens at both Disneyland and Disney California Adventure.
-Anyone can order these "undercover" items—you just have to know to ask for them.
-And since we love sharing tips for making your trip even more special, we’ll let you in on these little secrets so you can order like you are a Disney Food "pro in the know!"
-We've recently hopped around the parks to update this list so you don't let yourself get disappointed looking for secret items that are no longer offered.
-We bring you our updated Disneyland secret menu items!
+We're always excited to dig into our favorite yummy eats in the parks (Hellllooooo Jolly Holiday Combo, big pickle or clam chowder in a bread bowl).
+But we also find it toadally exciting to shake things up a bit and try some Disneyland secret menu items.
+These are secret items hiding in kitchens at both Disneyland and Disney California Adventure.
+Anyone can order these "undercover" items — you just have to ask for them.
+And since we are Disneyland frog experts, we’ll let you in on these little secrets so you, too, can order like a pro!
+We hop around the parks every so often to update this list, so always check back.
+Well, frogs, work up those appetites as we bring you Disneyland secret menu items!

 What Are the Disneyland Secret Menu Items?

-Secret menu items at Disneyland are made from existing menu items, but they are served up in a fresh, new and secret way.
-You won’t find these mouthwatering treats printed on any permanent menu at Disneyland, but if you know what to ask for they can easily be yours.
+The Disneyland secret menu items are made from existing menu items, but they are served up in a fresh, new and secret way.
+You won’t find these mouthwatering treats printed on any permanent menu at Disneyland, but if you know what to ask for, they can easily be yours.
 And you should order them, because they are so good that we want them to be added to the main menu for all to enjoy.
 What good is a secret if nobody knows about it?

 "Firefly” Corn Chip Chili Cheese Pie with Jalapeños - Main Street Refreshment Corner